-A space mining start-up backed with decades of industry experience and strategic partnerships.
+A rapidly growing SME backed with decades of industry experience and strategic industry partnerships.

-We are leading the way in space mining by focusing on gas production to produce resources that will sustain life on the Moon and other planets along with producing Helium-3 for use in Medical and Energy industries on Earth.
+We are leading the way in space resources by focusing on gas production to produce water that will sustain life on the Moon and other planets along with producing Helium-3 for use in Medical and Energy industries on Earth.

 We will produce resources responsibly with minimal disruption to the Lunar surface and without pollution, we will own and operate all mining and related vehicles and will operate with a 100% commitment to safety for all involved.